-You can also call the Department of Labor (DOL) directly or visit a DOL office in your region to obtain an FMLA form.
+You can also call the Department of Labor (DOL) directly or visit a regional DOL office to obtain an FMLA form.

 Employees must ask their employer to complete Section 1 of the form.
 Requested information includes name, job description, work schedule, and job functions.

-Once this has been done, the employee must complete Section 2 of the form.
-If an employee is applying as a caregiver they may need to provide supporting medical documentation for their family member with a serious health condition.
+After the employers finish, the employee must complete Section 2 of the form.
+If an employee is applying as a caregiver they may need to provide medical documentation for their family member’s health condition.

-Employees must then take their form to their healthcare provider within 15 days of receiving the form back from their employer.
-Information about any medical conditions is requested here.
-This could include type of condition, prescribed medications, side effects which may affect their ability to work, and medical treatment options.
+Employees must then take their form to their healthcare provider within 15 days of receiving it from their employer.
+Additionally, they should provide any information about any medical conditions in the form.
+This could include the type of condition, prescribed medications, side effects that may affect their ability to work, and medical treatment options.

-Once all medical information has been provided, the form must be returned to the employer for a full review.
-If all information is complete and conditions have been met, the request will be sent for approval.
+After including all medical information, the employer should go over the form for a full review.
+If all information is complete and conditions are met, the request can be sent for approval.

-Aside from the aforementioned, there are various rules and updated guidelines that must be followed to ensure the validity of requests.
-These rules also help guide HR departments so that they are able to efficiently manage and monitor all requests and design best practices for administering intermittent leaves.
+Aside from the aforementioned procedures, there are various rules and guidelines to ensure the validity of requests.
+These rules also help guide HR departments so that they are able to efficiently manage and monitor all requests.
+They can then and design the best practices for administering intermittent leaves.